Campaign Overview

 Sustainable Service Delivery & Coverage

-Secure enough FTE (Full-Time Employee) positions for SLPs, OTs, PTs, Counselors, School Psychologists, BCBAs, Paraprofessionals, IEP Team Leads, and all special education staff to ensure 100% service delivery.
-This must include dedicated "floater" or coverage positions to ensure that mandated services continue uninterrupted when staff are pulled for IEP meetings or evaluations.
+Secure enough FTE (Full-Time Employee) positions for SLPs, OTs, PTs, Counselors, School Psychologists, BCBAs and all special education staff to ensure 100% service delivery.
+This must include staffing levels that ensure that mandated services continue uninterrupted when staff are pulled for IEP meetings or evaluations.

 Identification & Child Find (Baseline Compliance)